The RGS-IBG Postgraduate Forum represents postgraduates in the Royal Geographical Society (with the Institute of British Geographers).

 This new page is where we will be posting information on topics such as funding and training.
 It’s worth checking the page regularly to keep up to date with the latest opportunities.

 RGS-IBG Annual International Conference 2016

-As usual the Postgraduate Forum are sponsoring a number of sessions at the conference, the Call for Papers has now closed, but details of our sessions and these can be viewed here.
+As usual the Postgraduate Forum sponsored a number of sessions at the conference, and details of our sessions can be viewed here.

-Just launched, we have a new twice monthly blog looking at the high and lows of PhD life, the blog intends on being a truthful look at the real lives of geography PhD students.
+Just launched, we have a new twice monthly blog looking at the high and lows of Postgrad life, the blog intends on being a truthful look at the real lives of geography Masters and PhD students.
 From successes to failures, the blog will cover it all.
-If you would like to contribute please get in touch with Greg Thomas (firstname.lastname@example.org).
-Please follow us on Twitter and Facebook to keep up with the latest updates.
+If you would like to contribute please get in touch with Maddy Thompson (email@example.com) Please follow us on Twitter and Facebook to keep up with the latest updates.